Patrick Read

-Patrick Joseph Read (25 February 1899 – 16 November 1947), was an Irish Anarchist who served in World War I, the Irish Civil War and the Spanish Civil War.
+Patrick Joseph Read (25 February 1899 – 16 November 1947) was an Irish anarchist who served in World War I, the Irish Civil War and the Spanish Civil War.
 He is sometimes incorrectly called Reid or Reade.

 Early life

 Patrick was the son of Christopher Patrick Read and Emma McKay, both originally from Dublin, Ireland.
-In 1898, they emigrated to England, where they settled in London before moving to Liverpool.
+In 1898, they emigrated to England.
 Patrick was born on the ship they took to Liverpool.

 In 1912, the family emigrated to Canada.
 When the family returned to England in 1915, Patrick remained in Canada.
 He quickly joined the Canadian Army.

 World War One

 Read served in the Canadian Expeditionary Force in a transmission unit.
 His unit's role was to lay telephone lines between the different army units as radio units were not generally available.

 Read reportedly joined around 1915 and served for three years, including time on the Western Front.
 It is speculated in his obituary, which was published in the Industrial Worker newspaper, that he married while in France and had a child (who is thought to have died in World War II).
 During his time in France, he was likely introduced to the ideas of Anarcho-Syndicalism.